What is Azure Machine Learning designer?

 Model training and deployment

-- Drag-and-drop datasets and modules onto the canvas.
+- Drag-and-drop datasets and components onto the canvas.

-- Connect the modules to create a pipeline draft.
+- Connect the components to create a pipeline draft.

 - Submit a pipeline run using the compute resources in your Azure Machine Learning workspace.

 - Convert your training pipelines to inference pipelines.